openstack/charm-hacluster/README.md

 The hacluster interface supports a number of different cluster configuration options.

-## Mandatory
+## Mandatory Relation Data

+All principle charms must provide basic corosync configuration:

     corosync\_bindiface: The network interface to use for cluster messaging. corosync\_mcastport: The multicast port to use for cluster messaging.

 ## Resource Configuration